 In addition to the Poison Flats Trail route, this mountain can be accessed from the Patterson Campground and Emerson Campground according to Gary Suttle, author of the California County summit book.
 He mentions that dirt roads access Patterson along the southern boundary of the Warner Wilderness area and that Emerson comes from the east.

 CampingFalls Creek Campground is a nice wooded campground located at an elevation of 5700 feet.
 There are eleven spaces for tents and eight that will accomodate tents or RV's.
 This is a campground that is provided with water and modern vault toilets.
 No reservations necessary and the camping fee as of summer of 2004 was $6.00 per night.
+Now in 2015 you can expect that prices have gone up.
 There are trails that lead to the Falls and to Clear Lake, a lake that gets a fair amount of activity.

 A tiny campground of 4 sites that will accomodate either tents or RV's up to 16 feet in length.
 Picnic tables and fire grills are provided as is a vault type of toilet.
 No water.
 It is on the eastern side of the Warner Wilderness area and is accessed from the town of Eagleville.
 No fee noted for camping there at this time.
 From Eagleville, go south on county road 1 for one mile and turn right (west) onto county road 40 and drive 3 miles to the campground.
 The access rod is steep and can be very slick in wet weather.
 Trailers are not recommended.

 A small 5 site campground (tents or RV's up to 20 feet in length)

 which is a no fee one at 7200 feet.
 Due to the elevation, this CG is rarely open before July Drinking water, picnic tables, fire grills and vault toilets are available.
 Access is either through Likely or Eagleville but I'll describe the Likely access.